libsdl-org/SDL/docs/README-winrt.md

 app's project.
 This is to make sure that Visual C++'s linker builds a 'Windows Metadata' file (.winmd) for your app.
 Not doing so can lead to build errors.**

-For non-C++ projects, you will need to call SDL_WinRTRunApp from your language's main function, and generate SDL3-WinRTResources.res manually by using `rc` via the Developer Command Prompt and including it as a <Win32Resource> within the first <PropertyGroup> block in your Visual Studio project file.
+For non-C++ projects, you will need to call SDL_RunApp from your language's main function, and generate SDL3-WinRTResources.res manually by using `rc` via the Developer Command Prompt and including it as a <Win32Resource> within the first <PropertyGroup> block in your Visual Studio project file.